 The inside of the mask is not sanded and painted but left rough where the wood was chiselled out: where it chafes, your skin stings and itches when sweat pours down your face.
 Instinctively, you raise your hand to your cheek, feel inanimate wood and realise you can do nothing about it – such are the sacrifices of a dedicated anthropologist.

 In recent years, a new style of turbante – the artistic bulaklakan – has become popular.
 All manner of creative materials are used to make these, including moss, woven string, seed pods, feathers, and even empty Nescafe sachets.
 (I’ll show you more of these in my next Tale.)

 What happened to my magnificent Moryon mask?
 Ritual masks are not souvenirs; they are significant cultural artefacts.
 I was reluctant to take it too far from its cultural context, but wary of causing ripples by giving it to one Moryon rather than another – they had all been so encouraging and helpful in my panata – so I gifted it to the Anthropology Department at the University of the Philippines, where I was studying for my PhD.
 I hope it is still there.

 [This is an archived post originally posted in 2011 and based on field research carried out during 1995-7.
-Doubtless much has changed in Mogpog, but it is good to record and remember the recent past for future generations.]
+Some things have changed in Mogpog, but they still celebrate traditional Moryonan, and it is good to record and remember the recent past for future generations.]

 Rituals, enactments, street theatre – they are all part of Story’s rich repertoire, along with myths, fables, epics, sagas, legends, folktales and novels, a heritage that has sustained us physically, spiritually and socially since our ancestors were hunters and gatherers.
-Learn more in A Biography of Story, A Brief History of Humanity.
+Learn more in this entertaining, global social history of storytelling: A Biography of Story, A Brief History of Humanity.